sguox002/leetcode/leetcode-all.md

 ->>

 <<-1673.
 Find the most competitive subsequence
-problem: find the min subsequence with length = k.
+problem: find the min lexi subsequence with length = k.
 approach: greedy approach: use the first n-k minimum for the first element and then discard the elements till the min (including). using priority_queue O(nlogn) or monotonic deque O(n) or monotonic stack. deque is easier.
 subject: deque or stack, monotonic
 level: 4